Feds require airlines to automatically refund passengers for canceled or delayed flights

 Virginia Mercury is part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.
 Virginia Mercury maintains editorial independence.
 Contact Editor Samantha Willis for questions: info@virginiamercury.com.
 Follow Virginia Mercury on Facebook and Twitter.

-The post Feds require airlines to automatically refund passengers for canceled or delayed flights appeared first on Washington State Standard.
+The post Feds require airlines to automatically refund passengers for canceled or delayed flights appeared first on Michigan Advance.